Module 06: Transformer

 • Residual connections (enables deep networks)

-Each block performs two main operations:
+Each block performs two operations:

 1. Multi-head attention: Tokens communicate with each other